oppia/oppia/core/templates/dev/head/expressions/README.txt

 See comments in parser.pegjs for the description of input expression grammar.
 Also see parser.pegjs for the parser output (i.e. parse tree) data format.
-See ExpressionEvaluatorService.js for the operator contracts.
+See expression-evaluator.service.ts for the operator contracts.

 Files:
 parser.pegjs
-  This is the parser definition which is used to generate the expression-parser.service.js file that will be used at runtime to parse user-entered expressions. expression-parser.service.js
+  This is the parser definition which is used to generate the parser.js file that will be used at runtime to parse user-entered expressions. parser.js
-  This is the JavaScript parser file produced by PEGJS and the input file parser.pegjs.
+  This is the JavaScript parser file produced by PEGJS and the input file parser.pegjs. expression-parser.service.ts
-ExpressionEvaluatorService.js
+  This is a wrapper around parser.js to allow the parser to be used as an Angular 8 service. expression-evaluator.service.ts
   Implementation of the expression evaluator.
-Includes the evaluation engine as well as the system operators.
+Includes the evaluation engine as well as the system operators. expression-parser.service.spec.ts
-ExpressionParserServiceSpec.js
   Tests for the parser.
-ExpressionEvaluatorServiceSpec.js
+expression-evaluator.service.spec.ts
   Tests for the evaluator.

 How to update the parser: